 ALSO READSDMC zone saw 'highest' number of civic complaints in 2016:NGO Cong, SAD spar: It's white paper vs white paper in Pb Assembly (Eds: Additional inputs) Cong, SAD spar: It's white paper vs white paper in Pb Assembly Minister seeks 'white paper' on Malim-Betim jetty UK government publishes Brexit White Paper

+We have a long way to go towards achieving goals of sustainable development."
+Every year, Praja commissions a household survey to Hansa Research to incorporate health related perspectives of citizens.
+This year, the survey was conducted with over 20,000 households.
 "The BMC needs to step out of denial mode and tackle the ongoing health crisis head on.
 The same goes for other governmental authorities, who must step up to the challenge and ensure a healthier city," Shivali Bagayatkar, project officer at Praja Foundation, said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)